In this unit we explore the size of a metre and develop our own ways to estimate a metre length.

 The events for the day are:

-Toss the canon ball (1kg of clay wrapped in plastic wrap)
+Toss the cannon ball (1kg of clay wrapped in plastic wrap)

 Jump from the Plank ( A standing jump from a rectangular piece of cardboard)